Cao Pi

 On 25 November 220, Cao Pi forced Emperor Xian, the last ruler of the Eastern Han dynasty, to abdicate in his favour, after which on 11 December 220 he proclaimed himself emperor and established the state of Cao Wei.
-Cao Pi continued the wars against the states of Shu Han and Eastern Wu, founded by his father's rivals Liu Bei and Sun Quan respectively, but did not make significant territorial gain in the battles.
+Cao Pi continued the wars against the states of Shu Han and Eastern Wu, founded by his father's rivals Liu Bei and Sun Quan, respectively, but did not make significant territorial gain in the battles.
 Unlike his father, Cao Pi concentrated most of his efforts on internal administration rather than on waging wars against his rivals.
 During his reign, he formally established Chen Qun's nine-rank system as the base for civil service nomination, which drew many talents into his government.
 On the other hand, he drastically reduced the power of princes, stripping off their power to oppose him, but at the same time, rendering them unable to assist the emperor if a crisis arose within the state.
-After Cao Pi's death, his successor Cao Rui granted him the posthumous name "Emperor Wen" and the temple name "Shizu".
+After Cao Pi's death, his successor Cao Rui granted him the posthumous name "Emperor Wen" and the temple name "Gaozu".

 Cao Pi was also an accomplished poet and scholar, just like his father Cao Cao and his younger brother Cao Zhi.
 He wrote Yan Ge Xing (燕歌行), the first Chinese poem in the style of seven syllables per line (七言詩).
 He also wrote over a hundred articles on various subjects.

 Early life and career

-Cao Pi was the eldest son of Cao Cao and his concubine Lady Bian, but he was the second among all of Cao Cao's sons.
-(The first was Cao Ang) At the time of Cao Pi's birth, Cao Cao was a mid-level officer in the imperial guards in the capital Luoyang, with no hint that he would go on to the great campaigns he eventually carried out after the collapse of the imperial government in 190.
+Cao Pi was the eldest son of Cao Cao and his concubine Lady Bian, but he was the second among all of Cao Cao's sons, the eldest being Cao Ang.
+At the time of Cao Pi's birth, Cao Cao was a mid-level officer in the imperial guards in the capital Luoyang, with no hint that he would go on to the great campaigns he eventually carried out after the collapse of the imperial government in 190.
 Cao Pi was recorded as excellent swordsman as he studied martial arts from Shi E, a gentleman of the household from the "Rapid as Tigers" (虎賁) division of the imperial guards.
 In the period after 190 when Cao Cao was constantly waging war against other rival warlords, it is not known where Cao Pi and Lady Bian were, or what they did.
-The lone reference to Cao Pi during this period was in 204, when he took Yuan Xi's wife Lady Zhen as his wife.
+The lone reference to Cao Pi during this period was in 204.
+After Cao Cao defeated Yuan Shang then conquered the city of Ye and massacred his population.
+The women of the Yuan household were often raped while Cao Pi took Yuan Xi's wife Lady Zhen as his wife.